LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/cards/card_redstone.md

   - laserio:card_redstone
 ---

-# Redstone Cards
+# Redstone Card

-Redstone cards are used to transmit redstone signals across the entire LaserIO network.
+Redstone Cards are used to transmit redstone signals across the entire LaserIO network.

-Redstone cards have a dedicated [redstone channel](../mechanics/redstonechannel.md), separate from the channels that other cards use.
+Redstone Cards have a dedicated [redstone channel](../mechanics/redstonechannel.md), separate from the channels that other cards use.

 All cards have a [redstone mode](../mechanics/redstonemode.md) toggle, which defaults to ignored, meaning the cards will always operate.